56kcloud/Training/DockerCon/logging/getting-started.md

      docker container logs -t -f traefik
     ```

-    Curl or refresh the `whoami` container a couple times to see the log update.
+    Curl the `whoami` container a couple times to see the log update.
+Remember the IP address of the node you are on by looking at the command prompt `root@ip_address`.
+Switch to a different worker node and run the below command.

     ```
-    curl --header 'Host: test.docker.local' 'http://localhost:80/'
+    curl --header 'Host: whoami.docker.local' 'http://<ip_address_host>:80/'
     ```

-5. Restart the `Traefik` container
+5. Switch back to the original Worker and Restart the `Traefik` container

      ```
      docker container restart traefik